Viewing public RFDs.

 Rationale

-Rationale for Git ref files
+Rationale for Git stub files

 This RFD introduces an approach for referring to an old version of a file.
 The general strategy is inspired by [git-lfs], which stores pointer files with the format: